Designed with clinical science

 A different plan every day

-The morning after a night shift and the evening before an early start are entirely different problems.
-Every day gets its own plan, shaped by your shifts, your chronotype, and what comes next in your rotation.
+The morning after a night shift and the evening before an early are entirely different problems.
+Every day gets its own plan, shaped by your shifts and your chronotype.

 Caffeine cutoffs

 Caffeine has a half-life of roughly five hours.
-The app works backwards from your next sleep window and gives you a precise cutoff.
-Some days that is 2pm.
-Some days it is midnight.
-It depends entirely on your shift.
+The app works backwards from your sleep window and gives you a precise cutoff.
+Some days that's 2pm.
+Some days it's midnight.

 Nap windows

 A well-timed 20-minute nap before a night shift sustains alertness for hours.
-A 90-minute one completes a full sleep cycle.
 Get the timing wrong and you wake up groggier than before.
 The app handles both.

 Recovery plans

 Coming off a block of nights is brutal.
-Without a plan, your days off disappear into a fog.
-Zeitgeber gives you a structured day-by-day recovery sequence so you actually reclaim your time off.
+Zeitgeber gives you a structured day-by-day recovery sequence so your days off are actually yours.

 The papers came first.
 The app came second.